rails/rails/guides/source/active_record_basics.md

 inherits from [`ActiveRecord::Base`](https://api.rubyonrails.org/classes/ActiveRecord/Base.html) and it's what turns a regular Ruby class into an Active Record model.

-`ApplicationRecord` is the base class for all models in your app.
-To create Active Record models, subclass the `ApplicationRecord` class and you're good to
+`ApplicationRecord` is the base class for all Active Record models in your app.
+To create a new model, subclass the `ApplicationRecord` class and you're good to
 go:

 ```ruby